 Presents an axiomatic basis for Euclidean geometry and provides insight into the interdependence of various theorems and axioms.
 Topics include incidence and order properties, congruence, absolute and non-Euclidean geometry, the parallel postulate, and the real numbers and geometry.
 PREREQUISITE: MATH 2010.
-OFFERED: 2013-14.
+OFFERED: 2015-16.

-3010 Linear Algebra
+3010 Linear Algebra with Differential Equations

 Introduction to algebra and geometry of R3 and its extension to Rn.
 Topics include vector spaces and linear transformations, systems of linear equations and their solutions, matrices and determinants, eigenvalues, eigenvectors, and the solution and applications of linear ordinary differential equations.
 PREREQUISITE: MATH 2010.
+OFFERED: Semester I.